Daniel-Muruthi/Akan-Name/README.md

 ## Known Bugs

-Might not be fully responsive
+As you retry by hitting the button the weekday output is incremented by one.

 ## Technologies Used

-This project has been written using html, css and bootstrap languages
+This project has been written using html, css, javascript and bootstrap languages

 ## Support and contact details